 Gaining Executive Support

 Gaining executive buy-in is a critical step in any new initiative.
-They must understand the impact a lack of resource planning has on the organization – missed deadlines and inability to deliver on strategy.
+They must understand the impact poor resource planning has on the organization – missed deadlines and inability to deliver on strategy.

-- How well are our teams being utilized?
+- How well are teams being utilized?

 - What is the impact of disruption?